Board of Directors

 Matthew has developed naturalistic video and audio capture, telemetric physiological monitors, wireless accelerometry sensors, and digital video/facial recognition systems for those with ASD.
 He has received numerous honors for his contributions.

-My passion for disability advocacy began after my son’s accident 29 years ago, which left him with a severe anoxic brain injury.
-Since then, I’ve advocated for full inclusion in schools, community, employment and housing throughout the Roaring Fork Valley and State of Colorado.
-My son, Max, currently lives independently in his home in Snowmass Village with supports through a custom program that Max and I created to help him live the best life possible.
+Katie Grange’s passion for disability advocacy began after her son, Max, had an accident 29 years ago which left him with a severe anoxic brain injury.
+Since then, she has advocated for full inclusion in schools, community, employment, and housing throughout the Roaring Fork Valley and the state of Colorado.
+Max currently lives independently in his home in Snowmass Village with supports through a custom program that Katie and Max created to help him live the best life possible.

 Carly Knauf, M.A.

-Diagnosed on the autism spectrum as an adult, Paul has committed his life to help autistic people and autism service providers learn more about autism, ways to manage associated challenges, and offer assistance as a Consultant, Trainer, and Facilitator.
+Diagnosed on the autism spectrum as an adult, Paul Nussbaum has committed his life to helping people living with autism.
+He is also devoted to helping autism service providers learn more about autism and offers assistance as a consultant, trainer, and facilitator.

 After a long, hard struggle with employment, academics, and communication and social issues, Paul was diagnosed with Asperger’s Syndrome/high functioning autism at age 40.

 Paul says “the light bulb went on” — he learned about Asperger’s and autism and found there was a huge population just like him, with the same struggles.
 Joining autism advocacy and support groups to address his own challenges, in 1993 he began engaging in advocacy work.
 His goal for helping others (including future generations) is to prevent others from having to go through the same intense struggles that he went through trying to find a life path and niche in the world.
 Paul’s purpose is to see that individuals on the ASD spectrum can live more productive and meaningful lives.
 His advocacy work has developed into consulting and presenting on various topics related to autism.